MudOnTire/antd-pro-page-tabs/README.md

 * Tab and route is a one-to-one relationship, pages of different route will be in different tabs, different pages of same route (like news detail pages) will be in the same tab

+* If all tabs are closed, page of root route will be opened

 # Todos

 While this library is still a simple prototype, there are still a lot things i can do to make it better: